mlcommons/ck/README.md

 $ ck crowdtune program:cbench-automotive-susan
 ```

+You can then browse top shared optimization results on the live CK scoreboard: http://cKnowledge.org/repo .

-You can also quickly your own program/workflow using provided templates as follows:
+You can also add and later customize your own program/workflow using provided templates as follows:
 ```
 $ ck add program:my-new-program
 ```